Handling of GenePro

 - If by way of exception the gilts are moved, it is important to tag them with the sow’s name (by ear notching, tattooing or plastic-clip ear tag) to ensure correct pedigree information.

 - Can be used provided that the herd has a documented need for this.

-- Remove a little as possible and never more than half of the tail.
+- Remove as little as possible- and no more than 50 % of the tail (local legislation might apply).